-The Workplace Bullying and Harassment workshop Brisbane will help give participants the tools necessary to recognise bullying harassment in the workplace as well understand your rights and responsibilities under the various legislations, with regard to health and safety in the workplace.
-Participants of this workshop will be familiar with that it is necessary for everyone to help develop workplace processes that teach employees to identify bullying and harassment, andimplement policies and procedures.
+The Workplace Bullying and Harassment workshop Brisbane will help give participants the tools necessary to recognise bullying harassment in the workplace as well understand their rights and responsibilities under the various legislations, this includes health and safety in the workplace.
+Participants of this workshop will be familiar with that it is necessary for everyone to assist workplace processes that encourage employees to identify bullying and harassment, report and participate with the implementation of policies and procedures.

 By the end of this workshop, the learner should be able to: